Chart Color Schemes

 Richmond's population is slightly younger than the national pattern

-The median age in Richmond is 36 years, which is slightly below Greater Adelaide's average of 39 and also slightly below Australia's median age of 38.
+The median age in Richmond is 36 years, which is slightly lower than Greater Adelaide's average of 39 and also lower than Australia's median of 38.
 Compared to Greater Adelaide, Richmond has a higher proportion of residents aged 25-34 (22.0%), but fewer residents aged 5-14 (7.9%).
-This proportion of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the population of Richmond aged 25 to 34 has increased from 20.6% to 22.0%, while the proportion of those aged 45 to 54 has decreased from 12.7% to 11.2%.
-By the year 2041, Richmond's population is expected to experience significant changes in its age distribution, with the 75-84 age group projected to grow by 57%, reaching a total of 1,303 people from the current figure of 828.
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+According to the 2021 Census, the proportion of Richmond's population aged 25 to 34 has increased from 20.6% to 22.0%, while the proportion of those aged 45 to 54 has decreased from 12.7% to 11.2%.
+By 2041, Richmond is projected to experience significant changes in its age distribution.
+Notably, the number of residents aged 75-84 is expected to grow by 57%, increasing from 828 to 1,303 people.